SkrideOne/cx/rust_docs/cross_handbook.md

 ### 2.1 Use `rustup` to manage toolchains and targets

-Install Rust nightly 1.90 via **rustup**, then use `rustup toolchain install` to add nightly components.
-Rustup automatically manages compiler, Cargo and standard-library versions.
+Install Rust nightly 1.91 via **rustup**, then use `rustup toolchain install` to add nightly components.
+Rustup automatically manages compiler, Cargo and standard‑library versions.

 Add targets through `rustup target add <triple>`.
 (The Rustup book notes that only the host standard library is installed by default, so additional targets must be added manually before cross-compiling.)